-Do you remember that Google Sheets don't have functions that work with color?
+Do you remember that Google Sheets doesn't have functions that work with color?
 This means they don't count changes to cell formatting as a reason to re-calculate your formula results.
-The good news is that both workarounds you can use are very simple.
+The good news is that both workarounds we have in store use are very simple.

 Another way to change the result is to edit the entire formula.
-But if there's only a couple of settings you'd like to choose, you don't have to build the entire formula anew.
+But if there are only a couple of settings you'd like to choose, you don't have to build the entire formula anew.
 It is enough to click a cell that already contains a formula and pick the option to edit it:

 The add-on will open with all the setting that were used to create the selected formula.
 You can adjust some or all of them — ranges, colors, pattern cell, function — and insert everything back.

 If you see an error in place of the formula, you may be working with a file that has no locale.
 When this happens, our function doesn't know what delimiters it should use, so it ends up giving you an error.
-If you see this, please go to File > Spreadsheet settings... in Google Sheets and make sure you have the locale set.
+If you see this, please go to File > Settings in Google Sheets and make sure you have the locale set.

 Video: How to count colored cells in Google Sheets